 Use the Study in the States glossary to define key terms throughout the F and M student process in the United States.
 If you are a current or prospective student, select “students” to see terms that specifically relate to you—from visas, to forms, benefits, and more.
 School officials should select “schools” to find more information on certification, responsibilities, and how to help their F and M students.
 You can also sort terms by selecting the letter of the alphabet a term begins with.

-A fee that all F and M students and J exchange visitors must pay before the Department of State can issue a visa.
+A fee all F-1 and M-1 students and most J-1 exchange visitors must pay prior to gaining F, M, or J status to support the administrative expenses of SEVP, and the Student and Exchange Visitor Information System.
 Students pay this fee after receiving their Form I-20, “Certificate of Eligibility for Nonimmigrant Student Status,” at FMJfee.com.

 Fees that everyone, including F and M students, must pay to the U.S. Government’s Internal Revenue Service on any income earned while in the country, including income from wages, reception of a grant, fellowship, scholarship, interest from stock options, or lottery and gambling winnings.